henridev/nand-2-tetris/week-4-machine-language/chapter-4.md

 > multiplication means do a for loop in which you add the first number to itself

-> probe keyboard if robe is not 0 then blacken screen | work with pointers (A register)
+> probe keyboard if probe is not 0 then blacken screen | work with pointers (A register)